AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 | **`virtual` base**       | often                     | sometimes                  | no                  |
 | **`class`es RTTI**       | no                        | yes                        | no                  |

-*Table 1: Features of C++ and their associated costs*

 ## Techniques

 ### Item 25: `virtual`izing constructors and non-member functions

-The idea of `virtual` constructors and `virtual` non-member functions seems unintuitive and neither can be declared with the `virtual` keyword.
-However, making these functions *act* `virtual` can be very useful.
+The idea of `virtual` constructors and `virtual` non-member functions seems unintuitive and neither one can be declared with the `virtual` keyword.
+But, making these functions *act* `virtual` has it's uses.

 #### Making constructors `virtual`